faha223/mmjoy_en/README.md

 # MMjoy project English mirror[wip]

 The original repo of mmjoy_en has been archived and quite outdated in 2019.
-Heres an updated version as the newer infos are quite scattered in the forum.
+Heres an updated version as the newer infos are scattered in the forum.

 This is an English translation of MMjoy2 introduction course.
 To start with MMJoy2 proceed to [the updated wiki](https://github.com/gordonhch/mmjoy_en/wiki).